jmyles35/explosionSim/README.md

 ### How to Use the Three.js model

 Implementations are added into index.html.
-The /js  folder contains models and etc. To start the sim, just open index.html in a web browser (preferably chrome).
+The /js  folder contains models and etc. To start the sim, just open sim.html in a web browser (preferably chrome).
+All functions should be developed in main.js or other javascript files.

 ### References: